ravecrocker/LoE-PrivateServer/README.md

 - Ponyville Library 2nd floor
 - minigameLoader
 - PM-Lvl1

+Notes:

+- Cottage has no textures nor visible sky box, and the warp points doing nothing
+- Tartarus is a character editor screen.
+Accessing it will cause game to display loading screen indefinitely
+- PM-Lvl1 is the Pony Muncher game (Pac-Man clone)
+- If you land in the void after loading a scene, try "/stuck" in the chat (and either add an issue on GitHub or complain at mlpfightingismagic@gmail.com)

 <img src="https://f.cloud.github.com/assets/5155966/1389911/6503cd02-3be3-11e3-987f-98611a94a106.jpg"/>
 (This screenshot was taken on an older version of the game and private server)